 Please note that while everyone is welcome to use materials in the New Jersey Room, none of the materials can be checked out.
-Most materials, except for rare and fragile items may be photocopied.
-Patrons may digitally photograph an image or any other material, however, permission must be given in writing before proceeding.
+Most materials, except for rare and fragile items, may be photocopied.
+In most cases, patrons may digitally photograph an image or any other material upon receiving written permission from the New Jersey Room staff.

-The NJ Room staff can answer questions submitted by mail, phone, or email that inquire about holdings of the library.
+New Jersey Room staff can answer questions about holdings of the library submitted by mail, phone, or email.
 A quick look-up, requiring only a few moments, can be accommodated free of charge.
-Such questions as "Is Mr. XYZ listed in the 1918 city directory?" or "Where is PS # 14 located?" are the types that would fit in this category.
-If, however, your research requires a more in-depth investigation or the use of microfilm, and you cannot perform the research yourself, the NJ Room Staff can conduct the research for you.
-There will be a fee for such services effective April 15, 2003.
-Please download the form to request this service and submit it to the NJ Room.
+Such questions as "Is Mr. XYZ listed in the 1918 city directory?" or "Where is P.S. #14 located?" are the types that would fit in this category.
+If, however, your research requires a more in-depth investigation or the use of microfilm, and you cannot perform the research yourself, New Jersey Room Staff can conduct the research for you for a fee.
+Please complete and submit this form to request this service.

-Do you have an old yearbook you would like to donate to the NJ Room?
+Do you have an old high school yearbook you would like to donate to the New Jersey Room?

-Cynthia Harris, manager of the NJ Room, has been developing the yearbook collection for the last 10 years, pursuing that maybe-so-not-elusive goal of obtaining a full collection, which is estimated at more than 1,150 from the roughly 19 public private and charter high schools that have taught Jersey City teens since the early 1900s.
+New Jersey Room manager Cynthia Harris has been developing the high school yearbook collection for the last 16 years, pursuing a full collection estimated at more than 2,500 books from the public, private, and charter high schools that have taught Hudson County students since the early 1900s.

-Currently, there are over 650 yearbooks in this ever-growing collection for the NJ Room.
+Currently, there are over 1,490 yearbooks in this ever-growing collection for the New Jersey Room.
 Maybe you’d like to contribute yours?

-Cynthia Harris has decided to extend the reach of this yearbook search, including all of the communities of Hudson County with emphasis on North Hudson, so think of the NJ Room when doing your closet cleaning!
-All these books are being used to create – through the hard work of volunteers – a database of everyone who ever graduated in Hudson County.
-The list contains over 125,000 names and continues to grow.
-Perhaps you may even wish to volunteer to input the names into our databases.
+Since beginning the yearbook search with Jersey City, Harris has extended the scope of the search to include all Hudson County communities.
+The books are being used to create – through the hard work of volunteers – a database of everyone who ever graduated in Hudson County.
+The list contains over 200,000 names and continues to grow.
+Please let Ms. Harris know if you have a yearbook to donate, or if you would like to volunteer to input the names into our databases.